-Firstly, the organisational structure of the NTFB through the description of:

-- the roles and responsibilities of the chair agency (the Ministry of Commerce); - the roles, responsibilities and composition of the Technical Secretariat, thereby implicitly providing clarity on the adopted organisational framework (board, technical secretariat, technical working groups).
+- Firstly, the organisational structure of the NTFB through the description of: - the roles and responsibilities of the chair agency (the Ministry of Commerce); 0 - the roles, responsibilities and composition of the Technical Secretariat, thereby 0 implicitly providing clarity on the adopted organisational framework (board, technical secretariat, technical working groups).
 The NTFB's Technical Secretariat is headed by the Ministry of Budget's representative, namely the customs administration.
 It is composed of five members including two from the private sector.
-The Technical Secretariat is officially recognised as the NTFB's operational arm.

-Secondly, the functional processes of the NTFB through the description of:
+The Technical Secretariat is officially recognised as the NTFB's operational arm. - Secondly, the functional processes of the NTFB through the description of: - the meeting frequency at board level.
+At this apex level, the NTFB is required to meet once per trimester.

+34 The official name of the NTFB in Cote d'Ivoire is National Trade Facilitation Committee (NTFC).
-- members no later than seven days prior to the scheduled meetings.

-Thirdly, the funding mechanism through the identification of funding sources for NTFB operations:

-- the NTFB operations are to be covered mostly by the state budget; - the NTFB is also authorised to receive funding from sponsors, including regional and international organisations and other development partners.

-Finally, the confirmation that the NTFB is primarily responsible for the implementation of the WTO TFA and the Ministry of Commerce is responsible for the effective execution of the Decree.
+- the arrangements to be made before the meetings, specifically issuing the meeting agenda to the NTFB members no later than seven days prior to the scheduled meetings. - Thirdly, the funding mechanism through the identification of funding sources for NTFB operations: - the NTFB operations are to be covered mostly by the state budget; - the NTFB is also authorised to receive funding from sponsors, including regional and international organisations and other development partners. - Finally, the confirmation that the NTFB is primarily responsible for the implementation of the WTO TFA and the Ministry of Commerce is responsible for the effective execution of the Decree.